 For me it looks thoughtful, but happy with this beautiful smile – I like the emotions there!

-Canon 5D mark II, Canon 85mm 1.8 II, outdoor, only available light
+Canon 5D Mark II, Canon 85mm 1.8 II, outdoor, only available light

 Dance Your Heart Out!

 The photo was taken on the Millenium Bridge in London during sunrise.
-It was definitely worth to get up at 4 am to get the perfect shot I envisioned in my mind.
+It was definitely worth getting up at 4 am to get the perfect shot I envisioned in my mind.
 Sophie Wright is the director and a dancer of The London Ballet Company <http://thelondonballetcompany.com/> and we have been working on a series of projects for a few months now.
 I love how passionate she is about ballet and she totally amazed me with her dancing moves during our shoot!

 She taught me a lot about willpower and never giving up until you get it perfect.
 Passion does change everything.
-And of course the empty city added a lot of extra sparkle to this image, too.
+And of course, the empty city added a lot of extra sparkle to this image, too.

 Shooting during sunrise (and sunset) always provides me with the most gorgeous and dreamy tones that I love for my photos.
-In London I find it rather challenging to forecast the weather in advance and plan accordingly for my shoots, so it’s a real treasure to capture such moments.
+In London, I find it rather challenging to forecast the weather in advance and plan accordingly for my shoots, so it’s a real treasure to capture such moments.
 I used a Nikon D700 with a 24-70 mm f2.8 lens, natural light only.
 The image didn’t need too much editing, for the basics I used Lightroom (white balance and exposure), then I played around with the colors a bit in CS5.

 Heart in a cage

-“Have you ever locked up your emotions?
+“Have you ever locked up to your emotions?
 Yes, you have done that.
 We do that every day.
 We know exactly how we feel, but, for some reason, we can’t say it.

 This is my latest self-portrait photo.
 It was taken on my balcony a few days ago.
-I was watching the sun go down and then I noticed wonderful moment when the sun rays merge with the shadows on the floor.
+I was watching the sun go down and then I noticed a wonderful moment when the sun rays merge with the shadows on the floor.
 I pictured myself inside a cage, because of my feelings and moods those days.
 I knew that it was the right time for its realization.

 I have used 2 photos.
 One of the cage and another one of myself.
 Also, I had to add some new background in order to make it look like in my imagination.
 It was quite complicated, but I never give up.
-The next 5-6 hours I had real fun while experimenting in Photoshop with colors and sizes.
+In the next 5-6 hours I had real fun while experimenting in Photoshop with colors and sizes.
 I always do!

-I haven’t used any flash lights or filters.
+I haven’t used any flashlights or filters.
 It’s a natural sunset light.
-I have used a tripod, because I’m taking my self-portraits all alone.
+I have used a tripod because I’m taking my self-portraits all alone.

 The Man Who Saw Through Nature